-- Take an interest in your child's activity and progress and be supportive. - Familiarise yourself with the Cornwall Ladies County Golf Association Safeguarding Policy (attached). - Familiarise yourself with - a.
-Codes of Conduct for parents, coaches, children and young people. - b.
-Changing Room Policy. - c.
-Photography, Videoing and the use of Social Media Policies. - Complete the attached Parental Consent Form which will enable event organisers to cater for any particular needs that your child may have (e.g. medical conditions and medications, allergies, learning difficulties etc.), as well as contact you in the unlikely event of an emergency. - Go through the attached Code of Conduct with your child and return a signed copy to the County Secretary. - Be punctual when dropping off and picking up your child from coaching/ events.
-It is important to communicate with the county officials if collecting your child after an event/coaching session may cause a problem. - Introduce yourself to the adults involved in the supervision of your child.
+- Take an interest in your child's activity and progress and be supportive. - Familiarise yourself with the C.L.C.G.A.
+Safeguarding Policy (attached). - Familiarise yourself with - A. Codes of Conduct for parents, coaches, children and young people. - B. Transport Policy. - C. Changing Room Policy. - D. Photography, Videoing and the use of Social Media Policies. - Complete the attached Parental Consent Form which will enable event organisers to cater for any particular needs that your child may have (e.g. medical conditions and medications, allergies, learning difficulties etc.), as well as contact you in the unlikely event of an emergency.

-- When leaving your child, make sure they have the necessary provisions for the day, including the ability to meet the requirements of changing weather conditions.
-Please ensure that your mobile is switched on when you are away from the club, so that you can be contacted in an emergency. - Encourage your child to take part and support county activities such as coaching & competitions. - Help your child to arrange golf with other juniors away from county organised activities so they have someone to play golf with.
+- Go through the attached Code of Conduct with your child and return a signed copy to the club/event organiser. - Be punctual when dropping off and picking up your child from coaching/ events.
+It is important to communicate with the club if collecting your child after an event/coaching session may cause a problem. - Introduce yourself to the adults involved in the supervision of your child. - When leaving your child, make sure they have the necessary provisions for the day, including the ability to meet the requirements of changing weather conditions.
+Please ensure that your mobile is switched on when you are away from the club, so that you can be contacted in an emergency. - Encourage your child to take part and support club activities such as coaching & competitions. - Help your child to arrange golf with other juniors away from club organised activities so they have someone to play golf with.